 - Boisterous Bruiser: Although the US always takes shit from everyone, it is usually more this trope than actively considered evil (with some exceptions; see below).
 As stated by Cracked, countries that don't consider the USA to be an enemy are more likely to slap the US on the back and say, "This guy!
 He might be a bit crazy, but you know, he's all right."
 (The real France and Britain are the most likely to have this reaction).

-- Evil Is Cool/Evil Feels Good: Some of the most-sought-after countries to represent are North Korea, China, Russia, Iran, Israel, Myanmar/Burma, Saudi Arabia, and the United States precisely because you can be a complete Jerk Ass and get away with it.
+- Evil Feels Good: Some of the most-sought-after countries to represent are North Korea, China, Russia, Iran, Israel, Myanmar/Burma, Saudi Arabia, and the United States precisely because you can be a complete Jerkass and get away with it.
 To elaborate:

 - North Korea is expected to be completely contrarian, obstructionist, and uncooperative;

-- Russia and China have oodles of power and Magnificent Bastards for leaders, and can thus get away with anything they please;
+- Russia and China have oodles of power and leaders devoted to Realpolitik, and can thus get away with anything they please;

-- Myanmar and Saudi Arabia are exceptionally and openly authoritarian regimes (none of this People's Republic of Tyranny business for them: their motto is "damn straight we're a military dictatorship (Myanmar)/absolute monarchy (Saudi Arabia))";
+- Myanmar and Saudi Arabia are exceptionally and openly authoritarian regimes (none of this People's Republic of Tyranny business for them: their motto is "damn straight we're a military dictatorship (Myanmar)/absolute monarchy (Saudi Arabia))".
+To be fair, Myanmar has recently become more of a hybrid regime than the outright junta it used to be, although the Tatmadaw (the official name of the Myanma armed forces) still more or less runs the show;

 - Iran has been gaming the international system for three decades and holds positions diametrically opposed to most of the rest of the world (e.g. Iran can advocate nuclear proliferation, restricting women's rights, and call people infidels—and win);

-- Israel's official policy is "we do what we need to survive, other consequences be damned," which more or less gives them a justification to be complete assholes to everyone if need be.
+- Israel's official policy is "we do what we need to survive, other consequences be damned," which more or less gives them a justification to be complete assholes to everyone if need be, including their own allies.

 - The U.S. has tons of weight to throw around, which in some hands can compensate for a lack of subtlety or tact.
-The Bush administration (or facsimiles thereof) take this Up to Eleven.
+The Bush administration (or facsimiles thereof) take this Up to Eleven; it's generally expected that MUN under the Trump Administration will see a return to this style of representation for the USA.

 - Granted, none of this is evil (though many people regard some or all of these countries as such), but you're certainly the antagonist in the room... and that can feel pretty awesome.